mui/material-ui/docs/src/pages/components/buttons/buttons.md

 🎨 If you are looking for inspiration, you can check [MUI Treasury's customization examples](https://mui-treasury.com/styles/button).

-## Loading Buttons
+## Busy Buttons

-The loading buttons can show loading state and disable interactions.
+The busy buttons can show pending state and disable interactions.

-{{"demo": "pages/components/buttons/LoadingButtons.js"}}
+{{"demo": "pages/components/buttons/BusyButtons.js"}}

 ## Complex Buttons